M-Faheem-Khan/Go-Examples/README.md

 - Simple Caclculator
     - Ask the user for two numbers and perform the four basic math opperations (+, -, *, /) on them

+- Fahrenheit to Celsius Converter
+    - Asks the user for the temprature in Fahrenheit and prints to the screen the Celsius converted temprature